Jesse-Snow/Base-Apparel-coming-soon-page/myqea.md

   - The 'logo div' in the right side will be visible only in mobile and vice-versa.
   - The left side will have 60% of widht in the flex container.
   - I can try mobile first

+## How i can validate the form using only JS?

+- I Can use:
+  - Regular expression validation
+  - Forms API